What’s the Purpose of Homework?

 •Less time for a social life: Students reported that spending too much time on homework led to pulling out of enjoyable activities, quitting extracurricular activities, and not spending much time with family and friends.

-Okay, I know not all students spend a lot of time doing homework.
-According to a survey by the U.S. Dept. of Education’s National Center for Education Statistics, the majority of youth spend an average of 7 hours of homework outside of school each week.
-So while that doesn't seem like an unreasonable amount, what about the student who spends 3 plus hours per night?
+OK, I know not all students spend a lot of time doing homework.
+According to a survey by the U.S. Dept. of Education’s National Center for Education Statistics, the majority of youth spend an average of seven hours of homework outside of school each week.
+So while that doesn't seem like an unreasonable amount, what about the student who spends three-plus hours per night?
 Where is the happy medium?

 There are definitely pros and cons to doing homework.
 I think the bigger question that educators need to address is “what’s the purpose of the assignment?”
 Is it merely a way to show parents and administration what's going on in the class?
 Is it a means to help keep the grades up?
 Is the homework being graded for accuracy or completion?
 If so, then what if the assignment is wrong?
 Have the necessary skills been taught so the student can master the material on his or her own?
 I read an article once that stated teachers underestimate the amount of homework they assign by 50%.
 If that's accurate then there is definitely cause for concern.